toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

    print_grid(result[0])

 ..
 CAUTION::
-   Although we already solve the problem once, a :code:`CFN` object cannot execute its :code:`Solve` function twice in a row.
+   Although we have already solved the problem once, a :code:`CFN` object cannot execute its :code:`Solve` function twice in a row.
 The object must be recreated or the function must be called only once.

 The solution returned by the algorithm this time looks like this :